Sujendra-23/theshuttershop/README.md

 3. From project root: `npm run start` (or `npm run start:dev` if using nodemon)
 4. Frontend: `cd frontend && npm install && npm run start` (Vite dev server)

-This is intentionally minimal — use as a starting point.